HughxDev/metrolist/README.md

 #### BEM within Sass

-Don’t use parent selectors to construct BEM classes.
+Avoid parent selectors when constructing BEM classes.
 This allows the full selector to be searchable in IDEs.
+(Though there is a VS Code extension, [CSS Navigation](https://marketplace.visualstudio.com/items?itemName=pucelle.vscode-css-navigation), that solves this problem, we can’t assume everyone will have it or VS Code installed.)
 ```scss
 .ml-block {
   &__element {} // Bad